 James Thomas grew up in a household where architectural design was evident everywhere.
 His father was an architect and his grandfather was an engineer who founded a unit paving company called Noah Light.
-Following his high school graduation, Thomas did some travelling and then went back to school hoping to study planning.
-After one year studying geography and environmental studies, Thomas was accepted into Planning School.
-During his undergraduate studies, Thomas worked as a summer student for the Ministry of Natural Resources in Northwestern Ontario doing lake management planning.
-In 1977, Thomas graduated from the University of Waterloo with a Bachelor of Environmental Studies (Hons.) and Urban and Regional Planning.
-Following graduation, he worked as a Project Manager for the Rainy River Community Employment Strategy in Fort Frances, Ontario from 1978 to 1979.
-Thomas then became a Planning Consultant for the Business Improvement Association in Fort Frances from 1979 to 1980.
+Following his high school graduation, Thomas travelled and then went back to school hoping to study planning.
+After a year studying geography and environmental studies, Thomas was accepted into planning school.
+During his undergraduate studies, he worked for the Ministry of Natural Resources in Northwestern Ontario doing lake management planning.
+In 1977, he graduated from the University of Waterloo with a Bachelor of Environmental Studies (Hons.) and Urban and Regional Planning.
+He then worked as a project manager for the Rainy River Community Employment Strategy in Fort Frances, Ontario, from 1978 to 1979, and as a planning consultant for the Business Improvement Association in Fort Frances from 1979 to 1980.

-Thomas was interested in the work by the Landscape Architect Ian McHarg and Geographic Information Systems.
-As a result, he moved to Manitoba and began to pursue a Master’s Degree in Landscape Architecture at the University of Manitoba.
-Graduating in 1983, Thomas’ practicum, Lakescape: Guidelines for the Planning and Design of Lake-Oriented Seasonal Home Development in Manitoba, looked at the phenomenon that is the summer cottage.
-Thomas proposed a set of guidelines for the planning of new lakeside developments as well as guidelines for the rehabilitations of already developed lakes.
+Thomas was interested in the work of Landscape Architect Ian McHarg and Geographic Information Systems.
+As a result, he moved to Manitoba and began to pursue a Master in Landscape Architecture at the University of Manitoba.
+Graduating in 1983, Thomas’s practicum, Lakescape: Guidelines for the Planning and Design of Lake-Oriented Seasonal Home Development in Manitoba, looked at the phenomenon that is the summer cottage.
+He proposed a set of guidelines for the planning of new lakeside developments as well as guidelines for the rehabilitations of already developed lakes.
 In 1980, while working on his Masters, he began working for Hilderman Witty Crosby Hanna & Associates, the Winnipeg based landscape architecture firm that was founded by Garry Hilderman, originally called Garry Hilderman & Associates.

 Thomas continued to work at Hilderman Witty Crosby Hanna & Associates and was made an Associate in 1985 and a Principal by 1988.
-Thomas, along with landscape architects Jeffrey Frank and Heather Cram, acquired greater responsibilities within the firm and in 1997 the name of the firm changed to Hilderman Thomas Frank Cram.
-Thomas has remained with the firm, whose name has since changed to HTFC Planning & Design, for over thirty-five years and has acquired a reputation for his unique grasp of the “big picture landscape.”
-The firm is also known for their long-term relationships with communities.
-One of Thomas’ first projects was a community plan for Cross Lake.
-Thirty-five years later, Thomas and the firm are still doing community planning for Cross Lake.
+Along with landscape architects Jeffrey Frank and Heather Cram, he acquired greater responsibilities within the firm and in 1997 the name of the firm changed to Hilderman Thomas Frank Cram.
+Thomas has remained with the firm, whose name has since changed to HTFC Planning & Design, for more than 35 years and has acquired a reputation for his unique grasp of the big picture landscape.
+The firm is also known for its long-term relationships with communities.
+One of Thomas’s first projects was a community plan for Cross Lake.
+Thirty-five years later, he and the firm are still doing community planning for Cross Lake.

-Thomas’ interest in human and cultural relationships with the land has led him to work closely with indigenous communities on land claims and settlements in Manitoba and across Canada.
-He has stated that working with indigenous communities accounts for some of his biggest and most satisfying projects.
-An example of such is his work on the Rainy River First Nations Land Claim, a project spanning from 1993 to 2005.
-Thomas and HTFC Planning & Design worked with the Rainy River First Nations on their outstanding surrender land claim, which focused on 46,000 acres of reserve lands that had been taken from the First Nations in 1914/1915.
+Thomas’s interest in human and cultural relationships with the land has led him to work closely with Indigenous communities on land claims and settlements in Manitoba and across Canada.
+He has stated that working with Indigenous communities accounts for some of his biggest and most satisfying projects.
+An example is his work on the Rainy River First Nations Land Claim, a project spanning from 1993 to 2005.
+Thomas and HTFC Planning & Design worked with the Rainy River First Nations on their outstanding surrender land claim, which focused on 46,000 acres of reserve lands that had been taken from the First Nations in 1914-1915.
 Thomas also worked on The Peguis First Nation Surrender Claim and Peguis Treaty Land Entitlement Claim from 1999 to 2010.
-These projects were three of the largest settlements in Canada and resulted in over 213,000 acres of replacement land and as a result, the firm established a national reputation.
+These projects were three of the largest settlements in Canada and resulted in more than 213,000 acres of replacement land.
+As a result, the firm established a national reputation.
 Thomas was awarded a CSLA National Honour Award for the work on the negotiation, analysis, and implementation of these aboriginal land claims.

-Thomas’ expertise is in community and regional planning and indigenous planning.
-His skills also include, but are not limited to, cultural and heritage landscapes, parks planning and design, First Nations development, watershed planning, and lake management planning.
-In addition to the notable works listed above, Thomas has worked on the Northern Flood Committee Land exchange and Land Use Study from 1982 to 1983 and the York Factory Exchange and Land Entitlement Study in 1985.
-He has been involved in the community planning for First Nations communities such as Cross Lake, Norway House, Split Lake, and Tadoule Lake.
+His expertise is in community and regional planning and Indigenous planning.
+Thomas's skills also include, but are not limited to, cultural and heritage landscapes, parks planning and design, First Nations development, watershed planning, and lake management planning.
+In addition to the notable works listed above, Thomas has worked on the Northern Flood Committee Land Exchange and Land Use Study from 1982 to 1983 and the York Factory Exchange and Land Entitlement Study in 1985.
+He has been involved in community planning for First Nations communities such as Cross Lake, Norway House, Split Lake, and Tadoule Lake.

-Since 2002, Thomas has been leading the HTFC team on the York Factory First Nation evaluations for the Keeyask and Conawapa hydrogenation projects, a collaboration with the York Factory First Nations to assess and evaluate the hydro-electric projects in northern Manitoba.
-Thomas’ work on this project, titled “Kipekiskwaywinam: Our Voices – York Factory First Nation’s Evaluation and Assessment of the Keeyask Generation Project,” resulted in a CSLA National Merit Award which Thomas received in 2015.
+Since 2002, Thomas has been leading the HTFC team on the York Factory First Nation evaluations for the Keeyask and Conawapa hydro generation projects, a collaboration with the York Factory First Nations to assess and evaluate the hydroelectric projects in northern Manitoba.
+Thomas’s work on this project, titled “Kipekiskwaywinam: Our Voices – York Factory First Nation’s Evaluation and Assessment of the Keeyask Generation Project,” resulted in a CSLA National Merit Award which Thomas received in 2015.